nakbani/downloadFotoshare/README.md

 **2. Download ChromeDriver:**

-- Download the correct version of ChromeDriver based on your browser version from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+- Download the correct version of ChromeDriver based on your browser version from [here](https://googlechromelabs.github.io/chrome-for-testing/#stable).
+Be sure to select **chromedriver** and **NOT** chrome or chrome-headless-shell.
 - Make sure to place the `chromedriver.exe` file in the appropriate path (update `chrome_driver_path` in the script).

 **3. Update Folder Paths:**